samename/api-docs/README.md

     POST https://api.getsamename.com/username/verify

 **Note:** This call must be made from the server-side.
 Do not expose your `api_secret` to the public.
-This call is a one-way comparison, but preventing client-side exposure will prevent any unauthorized attemps to verify a username for your service.
+This call is a one-way comparison, but preventing client-side exposure will reduce any unauthorized attemps to verify a username for your service.

 #### Params